Steven23X/Techflow-OOP/ReadMe.md

 ### **Inheritance**
 - [ ] At least two different inheritance hierarchies.

+1. Product Hierarchy - TF_Product -> TF_GraphicsCard
+2. Customer Hierarchy - TBA
 - [ ] At least two different access modifiers on the inherited class .
 - [ ] At least one class that uses multiple inheritance.
-- [ ] Call at least once a constructor (with parameters) from a base class, using an initialization list in the child class's constructor.
+- [X] Call at least once a constructor (with parameters) from a base class, using an initialization list in the child class's constructor.
 - [ ] At least two data members and at least one method with the protected access modifier.

 ### **Interfaces and Virtual Methods**